foss-for-synopsys-dwc-arc-processors/toolchain/README.md

  * `--cpu <cpu>` - configure GNU toolchain to use specific core as a default choice (default core is a core for which GCC will compile for when `-mcpu=` option is not passed).
 Default is arc700 for both bare metal and Linux tool chains.
-Combined with `--no-multilib` this options allows to build GNU tool chain that supports only one specific core.
-Valid values include `arc600`, `arc700`, `arcem` and `archs`, however `arc600` and `arcem` are valid for bare metal toolchain only.
+Combined with `--no-multilib` this option allows to build GNU toolhain that supports only one specific core.
+Valid values depend on what is available in GCC As of version 2016.03 values available in ARC GCC are: em, arcem, em4, em4_dmips, em4_fpus, em4_fpuda, quarkse, hs, archs, hs34, hs38, hs38_linux, arc600, arc600_norm, arc600_mul64, arc600_mul32x16, arc601, arc601_norm, arc601_mul64, arc601_mul32x16, arc700.
+Note that only ARC 700 and ARC HS can be selected as a default core for Linux/uClibc toolchain.
  * `--host <triplet>` - option to set host triplet of toolchain.
 That allows to do Canadian cross-compilation, where toolchain for ARC processors (`--target`) will run on Windows hosts (`--host`) but will be built on Linux